 Chi-squared Χ2 test of goodness-of-fit (GOF)

-See whether a frequency distribution fits a specific pattern.
+See whether a frequency distribution fits, or conforms to, a particular distribution (a specific pattern).

 Applied to categorical data to evaluate how likely it is that differences between the actual observed data and its expected/theoretical values arose by chance.

-Expected values Ei : (AKA Theoretical values) All should be ≥5.
+Expected frequencies Ei: (AKA Theoretical values) All should be ≥5.

 Select a desired level of confidence (significance level, 1-α level) for the result of the test: